Studying dark gaps in Ly-$\alpha$ forest transmission with large reionization simulations: Simulation in brief

 \subsection{Model suite}

 In this section, we describe the suite of models employed to compute the dark-pixel statistics.
-The models are outlined below: \begin{itemize} \item \textbf{fiducial:} This model corresponds to a realistic scenario where reionization ends at $z\sim5.6-5.7$ and the IGM temperatures are modelled in a self-consistent way as described in \citet{Maity_davies_2025}.
+The models are outlined below: \begin{itemize} \item fiducial: This model corresponds to a realistic scenario where reionization ends at $z\sim5.6-5.7$ and the IGM temperatures are modelled in a self-consistent way as described in \citet{Maity_davies_2025}.
 This corresponds to a temperature increment parameter ($T_{\mathrm{re}}$) of $10^{4.2}~K$.
 The mean free path parameter ($\lambda_0$) evolves from $4~h^{-1}\mathrm{cMpc}$ at $z=6.2$ to $25~h^{-1}\mathrm{cMpc}$ at $z=4.9$.
-The fiducial model obeys the recent observational constraints on ionization and temperature evolution. \item \textbf{early:} This is a variant of the fiducial model in which reionization ends earlier, at $z\sim6.3$.
-The earlier completion is achieved by increasing the ionizing-efficiency parameter, $\zeta$, while retaining the self-consistent thermal and ionization evolution. \item \textbf{late:} This corresponds to a complementary variant where reionization ends slightly late (at $z\sim5.4$).
-This is realized by reducing the ionizing-efficiency parameter relative to the fiducial case. \item \textbf{large mfp:} This model is designed to explore reduced UVB inhomogeneity, achieved by increasing the mean free path at every redshift by $4~h^{-1}\mathrm{cMpc}$ relative to the fiducial values (same reionization end as fiducial). \item \textbf{small mfp} This scenario adopts a reduced mean free path than the fiducial, thereby increasing UVB fluctuations.
+The fiducial model obeys the recent observational constraints on ionization and temperature evolution. \item early: This is a variant of the fiducial model in which reionization ends earlier, at $z\sim6.3$.
+The earlier completion is achieved by increasing the ionizing-efficiency parameter, $\zeta$, while retaining the self-consistent thermal and ionization evolution.
+This has the same mean free path evolution as the fiducial case. \item late: This corresponds to a complementary variant where reionization ends slightly late (at $z\sim5.4$).
+This is realized by reducing the ionizing-efficiency parameter relative to the fiducial case.
+The mean free path evolution is again kept the same as the fiducial scenario. \item large mfp: This model is designed to explore reduced UVB inhomogeneity, achieved by increasing the mean free path at every redshift by $4~h^{-1}\mathrm{cMpc}$ relative to the fiducial values (same reionization end as fiducial). \item small mfp: This scenario adopts a reduced mean free path than the fiducial, thereby increasing UVB fluctuations.
 Specifically, $\lambda_0$ evolves from $15~ h^{-1}\mathrm{cMpc}$ at $z=5.0$ to $4~h^{-1}\mathrm{cMpc}$ at $z=6.2$.
-This scenario is also closer to the estimates of \citet{Maity_davies_2025}, based on Ly-$\alpha$ forest opacity fluctuations at the intermediate redshifts ($z\sim5.4-5.7$). \item \textbf{cons mfp / wo neutral:} In this model, no residual neutral islands are assumed to exist in the targeted redshift interval, and correspondingly, no temperature evolution are introduced.
+This scenario is also closer to the estimates of \citet{Maity_davies_2025}, based on Ly-$\alpha$ forest opacity fluctuations at the intermediate redshifts ($z\sim5.4-5.7$).
+Similar to previous, this also adopts the same ionization evolution as the fiducial model. \item cons mfp, w/o neutral: In this model, no residual neutral islands ($Q_{\mathrm{HI}}\sim0$) are assumed to exist in the targeted redshift interval, and additionally, no temperature evolution is introduced.
 The IGM temperature follows a standard equation of state, $T=T_0\Delta^{\gamma-1}$, with $T_0=10^4~K$ and $\gamma=1.35$.
-We also use a constant $\lambda_0$ of $8~h^{-1}\mathrm{cMpc}$ throughout the redshift range instead of evolution. \item \textbf{high temp:} This corresponds to a high-heating scenario in which the $T_{\mathrm{re}}$ parameter is set to $3\times10^4~K$, which is substantially higher than the fiducial case.
-This corresponds to a slightly earlier reionization end than the fiducial due to the reduced strength of recombination. \item \textbf{low temp:} This is a complementary version of the previous case, with cooler IGM (fixing $T_{\mathrm{re}}$ at $10^4~K$), which is considerably smaller than the fiducial scenario.
+We also use a constant $\lambda_0$ of $8~h^{-1}\mathrm{cMpc}$ throughout the redshift range instead of evolution. \item high temp: This corresponds to a high-heating scenario in which the $T_{\mathrm{re}}$ parameter is set to $3\times10^4~K$, which is substantially higher than the fiducial case.
+This corresponds to a slightly earlier reionization end than the fiducial due to the reduced strength of recombination. \item low temp: This is a complementary version of the previous case, with cooler IGM (fixing $T_{\mathrm{re}}$ at $10^4~K$), which is considerably smaller than the fiducial scenario.
 This pushes the reionization end towards slightly lower redshift than the fiducial scenario due to stronger recombination. \end{itemize}